About PARS

 Our international learning community

-PARS Book Club
+PARS........
+Book Club

 Introduction to the Play Cycle

-Join Dr Pete King for this one hour introduction to the original Play Cycle theory and to learn about recent updates and applications of the Play Cycle in research and practice.
+Learn about updates and applications of the Play Cycle in research and practice.

 Reflexions